DOI-ONRR/doi-extractives-data/blog-site/src/pages/homepage-revamp-part-two/index.md

 Page routing has been among the more significant challenges, ironically due to a beloved feature in Gatsby: [prefetching](https://www.gatsbyjs.org/docs/how-code-splitting-works/).
 Developers tout Gatsby's speed, and prefetching page assets is integral to Gatsby's performance advantages.
 But when we link to a Jekyll page, Gatsby can't prefetch the assets, and we have to use workarounds to stitch the separate parts of the site together.

+Basically, the Jekyll part of the site deploys to a directory that isn't known to Gatsby at build time.
+Consequently, Gatsby creates a `pages.json` object that contains the wrong location for files.
+To deal with this, we add front matter to the Gatsby-built pages _after_ they're compiled and resolve the paths.

 ## The work continues

 We'll continue to share our experience migrating Natural Resources Revenue Data to Gatsby.
 [Email us](mailto:nrrd@onrr.gov) or [track us down on GitHub](https://github.com/ONRR/doi-extractives-data) if you have questions or comments about our homepage or our transition to Gatsby.